TrickyTroll/good-bot/README.md

 #### Recording locally

-Once your project has been setup, you can record it using the `record` command.
+Once your project has been set up, you can record it using the `record` command.

 ```shell